State Pathologist's Office

+The national forensic pathology service is delivered by the Office of the State Pathologist (OSP) and the experienced team currently consists of the Chief State Pathologist, Professor Linda Mulligan, State Pathologists Dr Heidi Okkers, Dr SallyAnne Collis and Dr Yvonne McCartney and the Assistant State Pathologist, Dr Margot Bolster.
+This marks the first time that all pathology positions in the State Pathologist's Office have been held by women.

 Since 2015, the State Pathologist's Office and City Mortuary have been based in a former Garda station in Whitehall, Dublin.
 In 2010 work had begun on building a new premises at a site in nearby Marino but this was subsequently abandoned.